nlkhang/GoCoCMS/README.md

 # GoCoCMS

 This is a simple blog engine built on the ASP.NET Core with very simple features.
 In the future will endeavor as a Content Management System and is an open source.
-- GoCo: Abbreviated by a place in a southwestern province (Gò Công)
-- CMS: Content Management System

 # Repository